 Dr. Zachariah M. George, Long Island Neurosurgeon

-Zachariah M. George, M.D., is a board certified neurosurgeon at Neurological Surgery P.C. in Commack and West Islip, Long Island, NY.
+Zachariah M. George, M.D., is a neurosurgeon at Neurological Surgery P.C. in Commack and West Islip, Long Island, NY.
 He specializes in revision surgery which is performed to correct the results of a previous spinal surgical procedure that had been inadequately or improperly performed.

 With special training in orthopedic spine deformity, Dr. George treats pediatric and adult deformities such as scoliosis and kyphosis.
 The Long Island neurosurgeon’s extensive experience and training allow him to skillfully treat the breadth of spinal problems from a simple disc to complex intradural tumors.

 Dr. George’s Long Island neurosurgery group sees a high volume of patients.
 As a result, he and his fellow neurosurgeons have extensive experience treating both common and rare neurological diseases with the latest minimally invasive techniques.

 Dr. George uses cervical laminoplasty, total discarthroplasty (disc replacement) and dynamic stabilization techniques as alternatives to spinal fusion.
 The Long Island neurosurgeon employs the latest technology in spinal interbody fusion via XLIF, DLIF and AXIA-LIF, in addition to other fusion techniques such as PLIF, TLIF and ALIF.